1. Skip to content

 Internet connectivity and text messaging have been largely cut off in Bangladesh since Thursday after protests intensified.
 This was followed by a curfew and military deployment to help the civilian administration keep order.

-Despite the crackdown and the Supreme Court ruling, some student protesters have vowed to continue.
+Despite the crackdown and the Supreme Court recommendation, some student protesters have vowed to continue.

 Sarjis Alam, one of the quota reform protest coordinators, told DW that the court decision doesn't fully address their demands, as it essentially leaves it up to the government to decide on how to implement to quota system.